Click here to download application

 1. Who is eligible to apply for the 2014 Scholarship?

-The 2014 National Hispanic Health Professional Scholarship is open to any student enrolled full time in an accredited graduate graduate students in dental, medical, public health, policy, physician assistant, pharmacy, or podiatry students and BSN or graduate students in nursing school.
-Nursing BSN students will only be considered for the $2,000 one year scholarships.
+The 2014 National Hispanic Health Professional Scholarship is open to any student enrolled full time in the following accredited graduate programs: dental, medical, nursing, public health, policy, physician assistant, pharmacy, or podiatry.
+BSN students in nursing school are also eligible to apply, but will only be considered for the $2,000 one year scholarships.
+Eligible students must be enrolled full time for the 2014-15 academic year.
 We will not consider any health professions not listed above.

 2. Are applicants required to be Hispanic?